Canelo vs GGG II weigh-in: 159 each, near chair fall, scuffle and face-off

 Lemieux and O’Sullivan successfully made the weight as the Canadian was 160 and ‘Spike’ just under.

-O’Sullivan attempted to square-off with a bareknuckle stance which wasn’t taken to kindly by Lemieux.
+O’Sullivan attempted to square-off with a bareknuckle stance which wasn’t taken too kindly by Lemieux.

-GENNADY ‘GGG’ GOLOVKIN: Really I don’t think right now about Bernard Hopkins.
-I’m thinking about my fight with Canelo, and as far as all the other association, we can talk about this after September 15.
+GENNADY ‘GGG’ GOLOVKIN: Really, I don’t think right now about Bernard Hopkins.
+I’m thinking about my fight with Canelo, and as far as all the other associations, we can talk about this after September 15.

-Everybody who is honest understands that’s a part of the legacy — of my legacy in boxing.
+Everybody honestly understands that’s a part of the legacy — of my legacy in boxing.
 Those honest people recognize it.
-Those who are dishonest, they try to forget about this.
+Those who are dishonest try to forget about this.

-CANELO ALVAREZ: Obviously, he’s a very strong fighter.
-He has a very strong hit in his punches.
-That’s his biggest virtue as a fighter, that he has that power, but obviously, I’ve fought other strong fighters as well.
+CANELO ALVAREZ: Obviously, he’s a powerful fighter.
+He has a solid hit in his punches.
+That’s his biggest virtue as a fighter that he has that power, but obviously, I’ve fought other strong fighters as well.
 And despite him being a 160-pounder with respectable power, it’s nothing out of this world.

 I feel well, and I don’t think the year off will affect me at all.
 So I feel good.
 The most I’ve lasted usually from September to May, which is about nine months.
 So I think three additional months is nothing.
 I stay training, and I stay active, and it’s not going to affect me for this fight on September 15.

 Firstly, nothing personal against Mr. Lemieux.
-I think it’s going to be a good night for me and I’m not really concerned about Lemieux.
+I think it will be a good night for me, and I’m not really concerned about Lemieux.
 I’m looking at the bigger picture.
 I’m looking at Golovkin-Canelo, ringside to watch after I beat Lemieux, and I can’t wait for those guys.

 I think he’s a one-trick pony.
 He does the same thing over and over again in all his fights, all the fights I’ve watched.
-He’s just does the same thing over and over and over again.
-So, you know what’s going to be coming.
+He’s just doing the same thing over and over and over again.
+So, you know what’s going to becoming.

-“I’m going to steal the show in spectacular fashion and I’m going to absolutely obliterate Lemieux.”
+“I’m going to steal the show spectacularly, and I’m going to obliterate Lemieux absolutely.”

 DAVID LEMIEUX: I’m the favorite.
-Everybody knows that, and there’s been some surveys done on the Internet and all of them point out to me.
-I think I know what to expect.
+Everybody knows that, and there have been some surveys done on the Internet, and all of them point out to me.
+So I think I know what to expect.